-Reporting Topic Grade Level Standards Standard Summary Forces and Interactions Plan and conduct an investigation to compare the effects of different strengths or different directions of pushes and pulls on the motion of an object (for example, test and compare the relative, qualitative effects of pushing or pulling objects with varying strengths or in varying directions, such as a string pulling an object, a person pushing an object, a person stopping a rolling ball, or two objects colliding and pushing on each other).
+Reporting Topic Grade Level Standards Competency Statement Forces and Interactions Plan and conduct an investigation to compare the effects of different strengths or different directions of pushes and pulls on the motion of an object (for example, test and compare the relative, qualitative effects of pushing or pulling objects with varying strengths or in varying directions, such as a string pulling an object, a person pushing an object, a person stopping a rolling ball, or two objects colliding and pushing on each other).
 (K-PS2-1) Analyze data to determine if a design solution works as intended to change the speed or direction of an object with a push or a pull (for example, make observations to determine whether using a ramp can help a ball travel a certain distance or whether using curved structures can cause a marble to turn and follow a particular path).
-(K-PS2-2) Students will: Plan and conduct an investigation to compare effects of different strengths or directions on an object Plan and conduct an investigation to compare effects of change of speed on an object Energy Make observations to determine the effect of sunlight on Earth's surface (for example, make relative observations-such as "warmer" and "cooler"-of the effect of sunlight on sand, soil, rocks, and water to make generalizations about the effect that sunlight has on Earth's surface).
+(K-PS2-2) Students will: Understand how an object moves through experimentation and analysis.
+Energy Make observations to determine the effect of sunlight on Earth's surface (for example, make relative observations-such as "warmer" and "cooler"-of the effect of sunlight on sand, soil, rocks, and water to make generalizations about the effect that sunlight has on Earth's surface).
 (K-PS3-1) Use tools and materials to design and build a structure that will reduce the warming effect of sunlight on an area (for example, use teacher-provided tools and materials to design and build a structure-such as an umbrella, canopy, or tent-that reduces the warming effect of the sun).
-(K-PS3-2) Students will: Describe how sunlight changes the surface of the Earth Tell how to reduce the heat from the sun on the Earth's surface Life Sciences
+(K-PS3-2) Students will: Understand the impact sunlight has on the Earth's surface.